AlexMigirov/Water-Pouring-Fullness-Detection/README.md

 Predicting when a cup is full based on audio recordings of the pouring process, using custom Digital Signal Processing (DSP), MFCC features, and classic Machine Learning classifiers.

-> **Pipeline status: ✅ COMPLETE — all scripts have been run and all outputs generated.**

 ---